 |Number of days absent by the end of the year||Number of lessons missed||Absence percentage||Overall attendance percentage|

 Once your child is registered at a school, you are legally responsible for making sure they attend regularly.
 This means your child should not have sessions of unauthorised absence.

-At the head teacher’s discretion, absence may be authorised for genuine illness, for reasons of religious belief or for family trauma.
+At the head teacher’s discretion, absence may be authorised for genuine illness, for following government guidance or law relating to COVID-19 or for reasons of religious belief or for family trauma.
 Check with your school to be sure you understand their policy on authorised absence.

 Any absence not approved by the headteacher is an unauthorised absence.

 Unauthorised absence includes things like time off for shopping, birthdays, holidays, visiting relatives, arriving late and having days out.

 When is a child too ill to come to school?